RJ Barrett NBA Playoffs Player Props: Knicks vs. Cavaliers

-The New York Knicks, RJ Barrett included, will play at 1:00 PM on Sunday versus the Cleveland Cavaliers in the 2023 NBA Playoffs.
+RJ Barrett and the rest of the New York Knicks match up versus the Cleveland Cavaliers in the NBA Playoffs on Wednesday, at 7:00 PM ET.

-With prop bets available for Barrett, let's examine some stats and trends to help you find good wagers.
+Let's break down Barrett's prop bets, and some stats and trends to help you find good wagers.

 RJ Barrett Prop Bets vs. the Cavaliers